 This creamy carrot and turnip soup is about to become your new favourite comfort food.
 Made with carrots, turnips and apples and seasoned with cinnamon and ginger it has the most rich and creamy flavour.
-You'll love how easy it is to make, how perfect it is to freeze and the fact that it's dairy free, vegan, paleo and Whole30 compliant.
+You'll love how easy it is to make, how perfect it is to freeze and that it's healthy!

 What are turnips?

 Turnips, or white turnips, are a root vegetable that are usually grown in temperate climates.
 The most common type of turnip is mostly white-skinned apart from the top part which is purple, red or greenish, where the sun has hit.
 While often used interchangeably, turnips are not the same as rutabagas.
 Rutabagas are another type of root vegetable, which are larger and yellow in color.

 - It has the most rich and creamy flavour.
 It's made with both carrots and turnips and seasoned with cinnamon and spices making it the perfect comfort food.

 - It's really easy to make and freezes really well so it's perfect for meal prep and plan-ahead meals.

 - It's a healthy soup option made with chicken stock or vegetable stock, full of vegetables and made extra creamy with the addition of coconut milk.

 - It's naturally dairy free, vegan, paleo, and Whole30 compliant.

 - This soup is perfect for winter and fall.